Englewood Moose returns with curbside meals, delivery service

 They have the Memphis Burger, Nantucket Burger, a breaded pork tenderloin sandwich and Pasadena chicken sandwich.
 The burgers and sandwiches range from $8.99 to $10.99.

-There's also Whitey's famous chili and dockside stone crab chowder soups, which are $4.99 for a cup and $5.99 for a bowl.
-They have a Philly cheesesteak sub, blackened fish sub.
+There’s also Whitey’s famous chili and dockside stone crab chowder soups, which are $4.99 for a cup and $5.99 for a bowl.
+They have a Philly cheesesteak sub and a blackened fish sub.
 Dinners include a half or full rack of barbecued ribs, blackened fish dinner, fried fish dinner and a fried shrimp dinner.
-Dinners range from $6.99 to 13.99.
+Dinners range from $6.99 to $13.99.

 Post a comment as